Best Scandal

 Best Scandal (stylized as BEST★SCANDAL) is the debut studio album of Japanese pop rock band Scandal.
-It was released in three versions with different covers: the regular CD only version, a limited version that consists of CD with DVD, and a collector's edition consist of a CD and a coffee table book (photobook).
-SCANDAL BY SCANDAL is a 284-page coffee table book that features photos of the band members taken by the band members themselves.
+It was released in three versions with different covers: the regular CD only version, a limited version that consists of CD with DVD, and a collector's edition consisting of a CD and SCANDAL BY SCANDAL, a 284-page coffee table book featuring photos of the band members taken by the band themselves.
 The album reached no. 5 on the Oricon weekly charts and charted for 21 weeks.